 |These shareholders prefer getting dividends.||These shareholders prefer not to get dividends.
 To get better long-term price appreciation, they want their dividends to be plowed back into the company.|

 |Mostly well-established or blue-chip companies issue Income Stocks.||Both well-established and small companies can issue Growth Stocks.|

 |These stocks yield less return with respect to their price in comparison to growth stocks.||Growth Stocks yield a higher return in comparison to Income Stocks.|

-Income Stocks have their own advantages and limitations.
-Irrespective of all its limitations, they are the most preferred stocks.
+In short, income stocks have their own advantages and limitations.
+Irrespective of all their limitations, they are the most preferred stocks.
 Companies who want to create goodwill and positive sentiments in the market prefer issuing this stock.
 On the other hand, investors preferring steady and regular dividend income with less risk and volatility go for these stocks.
 These stocks can give above-market returns if the selection of the company is favorable.